 ICMA’s financial management programs are characterized by the following:

-- Our approach is practical and pragmatic, in keeping with our emphasis on using finance practitioners as key members of our project teams.
+- Our approach is practical and pragmatic, in keeping with our emphasis on using hands-on finance practitioners as key members of our project teams.

 - We encourage the creation of innovative, locally appropriate solutions to challenges in the field of municipal finance and revenue collection.